ICEMONSER/ICEMONSER/README.md

 ### 📚 Study At

-.Computer Engineering and Digital Technology (CEDT) Student at Chulalongkorn University.
+.Computer Engineering and Digital Technology (CEDT) Student at Chulalongkorn University

 ### 💻 Working On